AnishBangotra/django_learning/creating_app.md

 ]
 ```

-## Now you are ready to go creaing models, views and urls it will work totally fine.
+## Now you are ready to go creating models, views and urls it will work totally fine.